Respect for Human Rights

 We are implementing training on human rights and harassment in new employee training and training for employees who are promoted.

 The Tsubaki Group’s Basic Human Rights Policy has been established based on international human rights standards and the United Nations’ Guiding Principles on Business and Human Rights.
-Through our human rights-related training for employees, we have established an awareness that companies have a responsibility to promote appropriate initiatives to address human rights risks and the respect of human rights, and that seriously addressing human rights-related issues is linked to raising corporate value.
+Through our human rights-related training for employees, we have established an awareness that companies have a responsibility to promote appropriate initiatives to address human rights risks and the respect of human rights, and that addressing human rights-related issues with sincerity is linked to raising corporate value.
+In addition to these initiatives, in FY 2024, we welcomed an outside director as a lecturer to conduct training aimed at management.

-(3) Provision of Human Rights Learning Materials to Suppliers
+(3) Provision of Human Rights Learning Materials to Group Companies and Suppliers

 Planning and Participation in Initiatives